 This is my personal favorite.
-There is nothing more helpful for me than to read a blog post that teaches a new concept and then to jump over to Youtube and see that concept in action.
+There’s nothing more helpful to me than to read a blog post that teaches a new concept and then to jump over to YouTube and see that concept in action.

-Here is an example: How to create a high converting pop-up in 5 minutes
+Here’s an example: How to create a high converting pop-up in 5 minutes.

-The idea of creating a how to video for each blog post can sound intimidating, but once you see the process I think you’ll change your mind.
+Creating a how-to video for each blog post can sound intimidating, but once you see the process, I think you’ll change your mind.

 You never want publish something that looks terrible AND isn’t useful.

 Just remember, the point is to be helpful–not to win an Emmy.

 Step 2: Outline your content.